List of Mobile Fighter G Gundam characters: Devil Gundam Corps

 The representative fighter of Neo-England and the pilot of Britain Gundam and John Bull Gundam.
+(Note: Royal Gundam in the English dub.)
 He is a veteran of Gundam Fights and possesses great fighting experience, having participated in Gundam Fights for twenty years and winning three consecutive Gundam fights for Neo-England before Master Asia defeated him in the 12th Gundam Fight.
 In order to remain a hero and inspiration to the people, he becomes addicted to stimulants and resorts to cheating tactics with the help of his wife, Manon, but despite this still speaks of the ugly truths of life and what it means to be a fighter.
 After dying from a drug overdose during his match against Domon, he is revived by the DG Cells as a shell of his former self acting on the orders of another member of the Devil Corps.
 His Gundam gains the ability to become the Grand Gundam, one of the Four Heavenly Kings, but he is killed by Chibodee Crocket and Georges de Sand.